glennbudiman01/ausionAPP-automated-skincare-recomendation/README.md

 # AUSION TEAM

-This project is built up as a Final Project in Orbit Future Academy from Independent Study Certified by Kampus Merdeka.
+This project is built up as a Final Project in Orbit Future Academy from Independent Study Certified by Kampus Merdeka Batch 2 (2022).
 Kampus Merdeka is program under the Ministry of Education, Culture, Research, and Technology Republik of Indonesia.

 ### Our Teams:
 - Glenn Budiman